|

 popular indicator is known for its accuracy and its ability to

 compensate for erratic price movement.
+RSI computes the

 difference in recent prices as a solid line and plots this line on a